Robolabo/Mereli/README.md

 python setup.py install
 ```

+Momentarily, the in-process documentation of the simulator can be checked by running the html file in
+`docs/_build/html/index.html` locally through a web browser of your choice.

 ## Basic Usage
 The simulator can be run from the command line using the following command:
 ```